 Withdrawing Your Application

-"I authorize CASPA to withdraw my application from the 2019-2020 application cycle.
-Furthermore I understand that none of this information can be reactivated for a succeeding application cycle."
+"I authorize CASPA to withdraw my application from the 2021-2022 application cycle.
+Furthermore, I understand that no refunds can be granted for applications that have already been submitted."

 Credit Card Payment Disputes

 An unauthorized credit card chargeback against a fee will result in the application being placed on hold for all programs.
 A chargeback is the return of funds to a consumer, typically occurring after a credit card transaction is disputed with the credit card company.

 If we receive an unauthorized chargeback from your credit card company, we will notify you of the chargeback, place your application on hold, and notify all programs to which you applied of non-payment.
 To reinstate your application, you must send a money order that totals the full fee plus a $25 bank processing charge for each incorrect chargeback within ten business days of the notification.

 If payment is not received within this timeframe, any future activity will be barred until all outstanding fees are paid, including applications for future cycles.